Neighborhood Park Development

 The scope of this project will entail the revision of the existing master plan design as well as the development of an 11-acre neighborhood park, located on Teel Parkway.
 The development of the neighborhood park improvements include aesthetic improvements, a shade structure, children’s playground, multi-use court, walking trails, and landscape improvements.
 This project is currently anticipated to be under construction in 2018.

 Plum Creek Park Master Plan (PDF)

 This 5.8-acre park is located at the corner of Plum Creek Drive and Stonebrook Parkway west of Teel Parkway.
 The proposed park is adjacent to Pearson Middle School.
 The neighborhood park improvements will entail aesthetic improvements, a shade structure, children's playground, multi-use court, walking trails, and landscape improvements.
-The park master plan was approved by the Parks and Recreation Board in June 2016 and construction is expected to start early 2017.
+The park master plan was approved by the Parks and Recreation Board in June 2016 and construction is expected to completed in early 2018.

 Wranglers Range Park

 This 8.0-acre park is located at the corner of Backstretch Boulevard and Cedar Ranch Road in the Phillips Creek Ranch Neighborhood.
 The proposed park will be adjacent to a future FISD School.
 The neighborhood park improvements will entail aesthetic improvements, a shade structure, children's playground, multi-use court, walking trails, and landscape improvements.
 The park master plan was approved by the Parks and Recreation Board in June 2016 and construction is expected to be completed in early 2018.